-- a) Completion of the programme clinical experience requirements refer to section 3.3 - b) Completion of the programme academic component requirements refer to section 3.4 - c) Completion of the programme learning activities refer to section 3.5 - d) Fulfilment of the progr'amme resuscitation skills course requirements refer to section 3.6 - e) Fulfilment of the programme assessment requirements refer to section 3.8.
-This includes the final rotational supervisor report which may be provided after the Fellowship Assessment visit has occurred. - f) A pass in the Fellowship Assessment visit refer to section 4 - g) A Certificate of Professional Status from the MCNZ which is not more than three months old at the date of Fellowship and which indicates that the doctor is in good professional standing. - h) The candidate must be in good financial standing with the College.
+- (a) Complete programme clinical experience requirements refer to section 3.3 - (b) Complete programme academic component requirements refer to section 3.4 - (c) Complete programme learning activities refer to section 3.5 - (d) Fulfil programme resuscitation skills course requirements refer to section 3.6 - (e) Fulfil programme assessment requirements refer to section 3.8.
+This includes the final rotational supervisor report which may be provided after the Fellowship Assessment visit has occurred - (f) A pass in the Fellowship Assessment visit refer to section 4 - (g) Hold a Certificate of Professional Status (COPS) from the Medical Council of New Zealand (MCNZ) - (h) Be in good financial standing with the College.

-Decisions regarding the award of Fellowship are taken by the Board of Studies.
+Decisions regarding the award of Fellowship are taken by the Board of Studies or approved delegate.
 Unsuccessful candidates may be required to undertake further activities before reconsideration.

-3. Rural Hospital Medicine training programme
+3. Rural Hospital Medicine training programme Regulations

-3.1 General requirements
+3.1.
+General requirements

-The requirements below apply to all registrars beginning the RHM training programme on 1 December 2017 or after.
-Programme requirements for individual registrars are governed by the rules in place at the time of first registration, unless
+These regulations apply to all registrars beginning the RHM training programme on 1 December 2019 or after.
+Programme regulations for individual registrars are governed by the rules in place at the time of first registration into RHM, unless

-- There has been a break in active registration for a period of a year (cumulative) or longer (this includes programmes 'on hold') - The registrar has failed to complete the programme in the maximum time permitted.
+- There has been a break in active participation in the programme for a period of a year (cumulative) or longer (this includes registrars 'on hold' from the programme); and/or - The registrar has failed to complete the programme in the maximum time permitted.